History and Mission

 Welcome to Jack Jones Literary Arts, a multifaceted book publicity company.
 Founded in March 2015, Jack Jones Literary Arts's mission is to provide publicity services and support for writers who are unafraid.
 We work diligently to announce book projects to audiences who seek literary art that is unorthodox, underappreciated, and unparalleled.

 Jack Jones Literary Arts is changing the way we talk about literature.
 It is no mistake that Jack Jones’s roster is 98% black women and women of color.
 Jack Jones is shifting how literature by women—queer, feminist, of color, of a certain age—is reviewed and discussed by broadening the conversation and opening avenues formerly closed by mainstream outlets.
-Jack Jones clients have been reviewed and featured in the New York Times, Boston Globe, San Francisco Chronicle, NPR Weekend Edition, Teen Vogue, Los Angeles Times, Miami New Times, Fusion, Los Angeles Review of Books, Publisher’s Weekly, Kirkus Reviews, Lenny Letter, Bitch, Cosmpolitan, Huffington Post Arts, LA Weekly, The Rumpus, Bustle, The Millions, Brooklyn Magazine, Catapult, Electric Literature, Read It Forward, Kweli Journal, Design Sponge, Poets and Writer's Magazine, The Root, Colorlines, Latina, WNYC, The Literary Hub, and many more.
+Jack Jones clients have been reviewed and featured in the New York Times, Boston Globe, San Francisco Chronicle, NPR Weekend Edition, Entertainment Weekly, Teen Vogue, Los Angeles Times, Miami New Times, Fusion, Los Angeles Review of Books, Publisher’s Weekly, Kirkus Reviews, Lenny Letter, Bitch, Cosmopolitan, Huffington Post Arts, LA Weekly, The Rumpus, Bustle, The Millions, Brooklyn Magazine, Catapult, Electric Literature, Read It Forward, Kweli Journal, Design Sponge, Poets and Writer's Magazine, The Root, Colorlines, Latina, WNYC, The Literary Hub, and many more.

-Jack Jones is proud to broaden its services to the literary community by presenting its speakers' bureau and writing retreat in 2017.
+Jack Jones is proud to broaden its services to the literary community by presenting its speakers bureau and writing retreat in 2017.

 Kima Jones, Founder